carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### Volunteers

-A group of volunteers will always be present at the venue to help you coordinate with the organiser, session chairs, venue manager, and find your way to the different rooms at the venue.
+A group of volunteers will always be present at the venue to help you coordinate with the organizer, session chairs, venue manager, and find your way to the different rooms at the venue.

-If you are at UCD already, or coming to the conference, you can offer your help to us by volunteering at CarpentryCon 2018.
+If you are at UCD already or coming to the conference, you can offer your help to us by volunteering at CarpentryCon 2018.
 Sher has written a wonderful [blog on volunteering](http://www.datacarpentry.org/blog/volunteers-wanted/) summarizing what we have done so far in the CarpentryCon, and how you can contribute to it.
 Belinda has put the recent updates (April 2018) [here](https://carpentries.org/blog/2018/04/carpentrycon-update/).
 You can see our discussion on this [etherpad](http://pad.software-carpentry.org/carpentrycon_volunteers).
 How to become a CarpentryCon Volunteer?
 Contact one of us: Malvika Sharan (malvika.sharan@embl.de), Danielle Quinn (danielle.quinn@acadiau.ca), SherAaron Hurt (sheraaron@carpentries.org).

 #### Visa

 Make sure that your passport/existing visa allows you to enter Ireland - check it [here](http://www.inis.gov.ie/en/INIS/Pages/check-irish-visa).
 In case you need to apply for a visa, you should do so at minimum 2-3 weeks before the conference.
-You can receieve a visa support letter from the conference organisers: please contact Fotis and Malvika with your request.
+You can receive a visa support letter from the conference organizers: please contact Fotis and Malvika with your request.
 Please see the details about the application process here for a visa application to the Irish Naturalisation and Immigration Service: https://www.dfa.ie/travel/visas/visas-for-ireland/.

 #### Veg()an+

-We want to be able to provide you catering keeping your dietary restrictions into account (e.g. Veg(itari)ans, Glutan-free, Nut-free etc).
+We want to be able to provide you catering keeping your dietary restrictions into account (e.g. Veg(itari)ans, Gluten-free, Nut-free etc).
 Make sure that you provide your preference while registering.
 If you forgot about it, contact the organizers with your request.

 #### W: Weather, Workshops, Wireless, Welcome Team, Wish board, Watercoolers

 ##### Weather

-The temperature during the conference, as per the accuweather-forecast, will be 8-16 Degree Celcius.
+The temperature during the conference, as per the AccuWeather-forecast, will be 8-16 Degree Celcius.
 Weather in Dublin changes a lot throughout the day.
 It is not unusual to have wind, short rain showers, and surprising sunshine, all in one day.
 Unfortunately, the city is also extremely windy so umbrellas will not be very useful!
 A good strategy is to resort to layered clothing and to bring waterproof shoes and jackets.

 ##### Workshops

 On the last day of the conference, June 1, we will run several parallel workshop sessions.
 There will be a limited number of seats available for each of these workshops and you will receive an email from us stating how you can secure a place in the workshop of your choice.
-We are still discussing to offer some seats for the partcipants from UCD, who would be able to register on the spot with a minimal fee.
+We are still discussing to offer some seats for the participants from UCD, who would be able to register on the spot with a minimal fee.

 ##### Wireless